 Mesothelioma patients are entirely within their right to visit another specialist and obtain a second opinion.
 Medical care today is advanced but not foolproof.

 Patients should feel empowered to seek out additional advice and information if they are not satisfied with the prognosis they’ve received.

-What is Mesothelioma Life Expectancy vs. Survival Rate?
+Mesothelioma Life Expectancy vs. Survival Rate

 It’s normal for mesothelioma patients to feel confused or overwhelmed by the sheer amount of statistics and numbers out there around life expectancy and survival rates.
 But there is a difference between these two terms, and knowing these differences can help set your expectations.

 Doctors give each patient a life expectancy, meaning how long they can expect to live with their disease.
 Life expectancy can change depending on what types of treatments the patient undergoes and the success rates of those treatments.

 Life expectancy is typically given in a range of months, such as 18-21 months.

 To determine survival rate, researchers measure how long people lived with their diagnosis over a certain time frame.

 For example, the 5-year survival rate for mesothelioma is under 10%.
 This means that less than 10% of patients diagnosed with any mesothelioma survived 5 years or longer.